-An arbitral tribunal has to apply the substantive law chosen by the parties, failing which, it has to apply the law that it considers appropriate.
+An arbitral tribunal must apply the substantive law chosen by the parties, failing which, it must apply the law that it considers appropriate.
 A decision on grounds of equity is only permitted if the parties have expressly agreed to a decision in equity (article 603 CCP).

-7 Arbitral institutions What are the most prominent arbitral institutions situated in your country?
+7 Arbitral institutions

+What are the most prominent arbitral institutions situated in your jurisdiction?

-The Vienna International Arbitral Centre (VIAC) (viac.eu) administers international arbitration proceedings under its Rules of Arbitration and Conciliation (2013), better known as the Vienna Rules.
-The fees for the arbitrators are calculated on the basis of the amount in dispute.
+The Vienna International Arbitral Centre (VIAC) (viac.eu) administers international arbitration proceedings under its Rules of Arbitration and Conciliation (2013) (the Vienna Rules).
+Fees for the arbitrators are calculated on the basis of the amount in dispute.
 There are no restrictions as to the place and language of the arbitration.